 - 3 tablespoons oil, I use sunflower

-- 3-4 cups broth, I like chicken broth but vegetable or veal stock work just as well
+- 3 to 4 cups chicken or vegetable broth, I like chicken broth but vegetable or veal stock work just as well

 - 1 ½ cups canned tomatoes, chopped, with juice